sparoodata/mongolens_new/README.md

 When connecting MongoDB Lens to your database, the permissions granted to the user in your connection string dictate what actions can be performed.
 For exploration and analysis, a read-only user can prevent unintended writes or deletes, ensuring MongoDB Lens can query data but not alter it.

-To set this up, create a user with the `'read'` role scoped to the database(s) you're targeting.
+To set this up, create a user with the `read` role scoped to the database(s) you're targeting.
 In MongoDB shell, you'd run something like:

 ```js
 use admin